Transforming Teaching with Tablets

 - Surface Pen Stylus

-The project committee will evaluate proposals based on the following criteria:
+The project committee evaluated proposals based on the following criteria:

 - Pedagogical rationale for the tablet implementation